codemy3/pilikula/pilikula/Pilikula_Project_README.md

 ---

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## 🙌 Acknowledgments

 - **Flask**: For providing an easy and robust web framework.
-- **Bootstrap**: For modern and responsive web design elements.
 - **Contributors**: Thank you to everyone who helped enhance this project.